tsdiokno/abl/content/posts/roma-3.md

 [^29]: Or is God the God of Jews only?
 Is he not the God of Gentiles too?
 Yes, of Gentiles too,

-[^30] dahil iisa ang Diyos na nagpapawalang-sala sa mga mananampalatayang tuli at sa mga mananampalatayang hindi tuli.
+[^30] dahil iisa ang Diyos na nagpapawalang-sala sa mga naniniwalang tuli at sa mga naniniwalang hindi tuli.

 [^30]: since there is one God who will justify the circumcised by faith and the uncircumcised through faith.

-[^31] Ipapawalang-bisa na ba natin ngayon ang kautusan dahil sa ating pananampalataya?
+[^31] Ipapawalang-bisa na ba natin ngayon ang kautusan dahil sa ating paniniwala?
 Siyempre hindi!
 Sa katunayan, pagtitibayin natin ito.

 [^31]: Do we then nullify the law through faith?
 Absolutely not!
 On the contrary, we uphold the law.